LordOfThorns/CoAP-binding/README.md

 # CoAP-binding
 CoAP binding for openHAB.
-Is heavily based on HTTPbinding (see description)
+Is heavily based on HTTP binding (see description)

 !_______IMPORTANT WARNING_______!: